near/stakewars-iv/REWARDS.md

 Anyone can participate for this reward.

-### 1.3 Running a node with high uptime (Available for Stage 2)
+### 1.3 Running a validator node with high uptime (Available for Stage 2)

 In Stage 2 of the program, participants who run a validator node with high uptime can be rewarded in NEAR tokens.
 For this reward, only mainnet validators active as of March 1st 2024 are eligible.
-Details around the uptime threshold and how it is measured will published in the last week of February 2024.
+Details around the uptime threshold and how it is measured will be published in the last week of February 2024.

 ## 2. Bug bounty